 I have had had some circumstances (“fires”) in my life pop up that could pull me away from my vision and if I stay focused on them can lead to discouragement and a drop in energy and focus.
 Maybe you can relate to this too.
 You heard about my “why” and how closely my vision aligns with that of EthicalCoach.
 My opportunity to go to Ethiopia with them for the 2018 NGO Leadership Coaching Summit was amazing and so exciting.
 And right before I left I had a little health concern and the unrest in Ethiopia that had been only around the the borders moved to the capital where we were going to be working.
 I could not let that “fire” be my focus and get discouraged and worried.

-Instead I kept my focus on what we were there for (the vision): to contribute to capacity building, to unlock potential so that all can live in prosperity and peace.
+Instead I kept my focus on what we were going there for (the vision): to contribute to capacity building, to unlock potential so that all can live in prosperity and peace.
 That is my vision and it really helped me in my pre trip departure to focus on that vision rather than concerns about safety or health (“fires”).

-And another example from my personal life is my grandson, whose birthday we celebrate in October.
+And another example from my personal life is my grandson.
 He was diagnosed with a rare heart defect and had to have open heart surgery at three months and his recovery continues.
 That was pretty overwhelming news to our family and we could have kept the focus there.
-I loved what the pediatric cardiologist said, that his job was to help Theo stay healthy and be his Theo self.
+I loved what the pediatric cardiologist said, that his job was to help Theo stay healthy and “be his Theo self.”
 To reach his full potential.
 And from his decades of experience the children where the family was weeping and wailing at the hospital bedside, focusing on the “fire”, the children did not fare as well as the families who were positively focusing on the child’s future.
-We have focused positively on his present and future; the vision of a healthy, active boy, and how we can contribute to that.
+We focus positively on his present and future: the vision of a healthy, active boy, and how we can contribute to that.